instana/nodejs/CONTRIBUTING.md

 ## Executing Tests Locally

 Some of the tests require infrastructure components (databases etc.) to run locally.
 The easiest way to run all required components locally is to use Docker and on top of this [Docker Compose](https://docs.docker.com/compose/).
 Start the script `bin/start-test-containers.sh` to set up all the necessary infrastructure.

-Once this is up, leave it running and, in second shell, start `bin/run-tests.sh`.
-This will set the necessary environment variables and kick off the tests.
+It's not recommended to run all tests using `bin/run-tests.sh` - it takes too long.
+Take a look at the root package.json and run a specific test group or run e.g. `bin/run-collector-tests.sh` with the mocha `.only` attribute.

 If you want to see the Node.js collector's debug output while running the tests, make sure the environment variable `WITH_STDOUT` is set to a non-empty string.
-You can also use `npm run test:debug` instead of `npm test` to achieve this.

 ## Adding Tests